 - In a small bowl, whisk together the milk and the egg.
 Gently stir into the dry ingredients.
 Fold in the diced apples.

 - Drop heaping tablespoons of the batter into the heated oil.
 Cook five minutes or until golden on each side.

-- Remove fritters to a stack of paper towels.
+- Remove the fritters to a stack of paper towels.
 Sprinkle with powdered sugar or cinnamon and sugar while still warm (alternately, you can put them in a zip bag with the sugar and shake to combine).